-Having previously visited for a few hours to see the tallest lighthouse in Georgia and Fort Pulaski, I decided to stay longer on Tybee for this vacation to explore more.
-I’m glad I did because this tiny island has so much to see and do!
+I visited Tybee Island a few times in the past with my family, but only for a few hours to see the tallest lighthouse in Georgia and Fort Pulaski.
+However, this time, we decided to extend our stay and explore more of the island.
+I’m glad we did because this tiny island has so much to see and do!

-Tybee has over three miles of public beaches, two lighthouses, historic forts, museums, and numerous places for dining and shopping.
+Tybee has over three miles of public beaches, two lighthouses, historic forts, museums, and numerous options for dining and shopping.
 Plus, it’s only 18 miles from the charming city of Savannah.

-Below, I’ve narrowed down 7 fun things to do on Tybee Island, including travel tips and where we stayed.
-You can do some of these activities in one day.
-Or spread them out over a few days to allow more time for some beach relaxation!
+In this article, I’ve listed 7 fun things to do on Tybee Island, along with some travel tips and information about where we stayed.
+You can do all these activities in one day or spread them out over a few days to allow more time to relax on the beach!

 7 Fun Things to Do on Tybee Island